JustShush/LinkTree/README.md

 # WebPage
 - Just my LinkTree :)
-* fell free to fork this and use to make your own LinkTree
+* Fell free to fork this and use to make your own LinkTree